quarkusio/quarkusio.github.io/faq.md

 [GraalVM](https://www.graalvm.org) is a universal virtual machine for running applications written in various different languages, as well as providing the ability to compile JVM bytecode to a native executable (this native executable runs a special virtual machine called SubstrateVM).
-These native executable's start much faster and can use a lot less memory that a traditional JVM, however not every JVM feature is supported, and some are more limited than normal.
+These native executables start much faster and can use a lot less memory than a traditional JVM, however not every JVM feature is supported, and some are more limited than normal.

 For example by default reflection in GraalVM will not work, unless a class/member has been explicitly registered for